Every year our family and friends gather around the television to watch and cheer for our horses in the Kentucky Derby. Talk about a fun 2-minutes!

 Derby parties call for southern food, period.
 Think ham biscuits, deviled eggs, pimento cheese and pork bbq.
 Serve up some greens on the side and don't forget desserts.
 I'd go for banana pudding or pecan tartlets.

-Derby parties can be as elaborate or as simple as you'd like.
+The parties can be as elaborate or as simple as you'd like.
 It's a great excuse to invite friends over and share the most exciting 2 minutes in sports!
-And if you need any items to help set the day off, be sure to check out this weeks drop of new arrivals.
-It's all horse related to help make your party a winner!!

 Here's to an exciting race day filled with friends, family and fascinators!
-And as an FYI, post time is 6:57pm on May 7th.
+For more ideas on hosting an eco-friendly party, read my post about that here.